These images are from my Santa Gabriela garden.

 After 2 rolls, the sun came out producing harsh shadows, so the photography ended.
 Later that day, prepared chemicals, developed the film and the following morning scanned the best images.
 The cleaning process started, which I have mentioned in many blogs.

-These are some of the images I took of my garden entrance of Santa Gabriela.
+These are some of the images I took of succulents from garden entrance at Santa Gabriela.